Azero123/JW-Broadcasting/DEMO NOTES.md

 VIDEO ON DEMAND
 - Content is automatically organzied.
 First items displayed are Featured followed by other custom categorizations.
 - 'From Our Studio' uses custom code to remove 'JW Broadcasting—" and add "Braodcast" to the end of the title name for easier reading.
 This is hardcoded and only works in English but other languages can easily be added.
-- Not all images displayed are ideally sized, so an ordered list is used to select correct size, starting with images types of 'wss', 'lss', 'wsr', 'pss', and psn'
+- Not all images displayed are ideally sized, so an ordered list is used to select correct size, starting with images types of 'wss', 'cvr', 'lss', 'wsr', 'pss', and psn'

 AUDIO